CodersOS/image-creator-server/docs/README.md

     All of the commands in the **POST /create** MUST be present.
     There MAY be additional commands.
     - `COMMAND-NAME`, see above, the name of a command.
-    - `EXIT-CODE` is an integer of the process exit, if the process exited.
-      We can assume that the `0` means success.
-      Commands with status `stopped` must have the `exitcode` attribute.
     - `COMMAND-OUTPUT` - the stdout and stderr combined string of command output.
 This is useful for debugging.
       Commands with status `stopped` must have the `output` attribute.